SandorJokai/Ansible-docker/ampacheWithAnsible/README.md

 Introduce the project:
 -----------------------------------------------

-The final manifestation of this is running an ampache music-streaming service on apache webserver with a mariadb DB system behind, orchestrating with docker-compose.
+According to use this is running an ampache music-streaming service on apache webserver with a mariadb DB system behind, orchestrating with docker-compose.
 And the whole procedure from installing components until running the service is managing by an ansible plyabook.
 I was just beginning to see the greatness of this...